nytimes/vault-fastly-secret-engine/README.md

     By default, the secrets engine will mount at the name of the engine.
 To enable the secrets engine at a different path, use the `-path` argument.

-1. Configure a the backend with user credentials that will be able to interact with the Fastly API and create tokens.
+1. Configure the backend with user credentials that will be able to interact with the Fastly API and create tokens.

     ```text
     $ vault write fastly/config username="sam" password="test" sharedSecret="123"
     Success!
-Data written to: fastly/config67
+Data written to: fastly/config
     ```

     The `sharedSecret` corresponds to the shared secret key produced by fastly when configuring MFA login.
 This will be used to generate the Fastly tokens.